TeoBouvard/nephelae/README.md

 **How does it work ?**
 This webapp is based on a client-server architecture.
 When the client requests a web page, the server compares the requested URL to every entry in the [URL file](web/nephelae/urls.py).
 If it matches one entry, the corresponding [view](web/nephelae/views/) is called.
-A view can call [model](web/nephelae/models) methods , where the logic is located.
+A view can call [model](web/nephelae/models/) methods , where the logic is located.
 The view then returns a response containing the data requested.
 HTTP or JSON responses are sent back by the server to the client, where it is handled by [scripts](web/nephelae/static/js/) and displayed according to [templates](web/nephelae/templates/) and [stylesheets](web/nephelae/static/css/).

+To display real time data coming from the UAV sensors, this webapp also implements WebSockets, which allows a persistent connection between client and server, and provides a full-duplex comunication channel between them.
+[Routing](web/nephelae/routing.py) is to WebSockets what [URLs](web/nephelae/urls.py) are to standard requests.
+[Consumers](web/nephelae/consumers.py) are to WebSockets what [views](web/nephelae/views/) are to standard requests.

 **How can I tune it ?**